Skip to contents

 n

 Number of simulations to run in the ensemble.
-When range is specified, n defines the number of simulations to run per condition.
+When conditions is specified, n defines the number of simulations to run per condition.
 If each condition only needs to be run once, set n = 1.
-Defaults to 10.
+Defaults to n = 10.

 cross

-If TRUE, cross the parameters in the range list to generate all possible combinations of parameters.
+If TRUE, cross the parameters in the conditions list to generate all possible combinations of parameters.
 Defaults to TRUE.

 quantiles